eltsovaad/GrafanaInstallation/README.md

 ![](https://github.com/eltsovaad/GrafanaInstallation/blob/master/GrafanaLogo.JPG "grafana logo")
 - Click "New dashboard" button and "Add query" then.
 - In the "Query" field choose "TestData DB" instead of "default" and click button "Save dashboard" ![](https://github.com/eltsovaad/GrafanaInstallation/blob/master/saveDashboard2.JPG "grafana logo")
+- Enter your dashboard name and click "save"

 You are awesome!
 Thank you for folowing this guide